JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 It is indeed possible to invent more examples of this sort.

-These observations suggest that from the compiler's point of view, that no-atomicity-guarantees (and minimal guarantees for racy accesses) is a saner default than the atomicity-by-default.
+These observations suggest that from the compiler's point of view, the no-atomicity-guarantees (and minimal guarantees for racy accesses) is a saner default than the atomicity-by-default.

 In other words, the explicit atomicity annotations serve